Rushdie attack suspect says he admires Iran's Ayatollah Khomeini

 Matar denied being in contact with Iran's Revolutionary Guard, the Post reported.

+Matar's court-appointed lawyer said he was not aware that the Post had been in touch with his client for an interview.

+"I did not authorize any outside source, either with or without government assistance, to have contact with my client," attorney Nathaniel Barone told Reuters.

-Matar, of Fairview, New Jersey, pleaded not guilty to charges of attempted murder and assault at a court appearance on Saturday, Barone has told Reuters.
+Matar, of Fairview, New Jersey, pleaded not guilty to charges of attempted murder and assault at a court appearance on Saturday.
+A grand jury this week is expected to hand down an indictment that formally outlines the charges that Matar faces.

 Matar also told the Post he had taken a bus to Buffalo the day before the attack and then took a Lyft ride to Chautauqua.